lume/element/README.md

  */
 export type AttributeHandler<T = any> = {
 	// TODO `to` handler currently does nothing.
 If it is present, then prop
 	// changes should reflect back to the attribute.
-In most cases, this is
+This will add a performance
-	// undesirable (for performance).
+	// hit.
 	to?: (propValue: T) => string | null

 	/**